Meghalaya to sign 2nd Assam border pact before August 15: Minister Paul Lyngdoh

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-The announcement comes amid fresh tensions earlier this week in West Jaintia Hills district, where Lapangap villagers destroyed Karbi Anglong Autonomous District Council tree plantations from Assam, alleged to violate a status?quo order.
+The announcement comes amid fresh tensions earlier this week in West Jaintia Hills district, where Lapangap villagers destroyed Karbi Anglong Autonomous District Council tree plantations from Assam, alleged to violate a status quo order.
 Following the incident, Meghalaya’s Deputy Chief Minister Prestone Tynsong deployed a police team to secure peace in the village.

 Lyngdoh reported additional progress in other disputed areas.
 He confirmed that officials from both states plan a joint inspection in the Langpih sector, saying, “A final solution is within reach, pending inspection approval from Assam’s committee headed by Mr. Patowari.”
 Negotiators are also closing in on a resolution in the Jaintia Hills sector.